21satvik/Busconnects-audit/README.md

 >
 > That's what started this.

-BusConnects is the largest redesign of Dublin's bus network in decades.
+BusConnects is the first complete overhaul of Dublin's bus network — every existing route changed, 72,000 public submissions, €2.6–3.4bn in planned investment.
 The NTA publishes quarterly KPI reports showing punctuality improvements and passenger growth.
 This project independently verifies those claims using real-time GTFS-R data — collected every 60 seconds, 24/7, across all 160 Dublin Bus and Go-Ahead routes.

 ---